Tilotiti/SnakePHP-Translator/README.md

 Don't forget to put those files in chmod 777.

-Open your EdenPHP-translator and your file will be automatically filled up.
+Open your SnakePHP-translator and your file will be automatically filled up.